 All students have daily access to an AlphaSmart allowing them to gain knowledge and practice in keyboarding skills.
 Students with graphomotor challenges may also have more frequent access.
 Every classroom is equipped with student computers as well, for use as needed.

 Each teacher in Village Glen has a personalized Web page that parents and students may access at any time.
 The teachers upload daily assignments and rubrics, links to important resources, and timelines for upcoming projects, all of which enable both parents and students to manage their obligations efficiently.

 Village Glen High School is a premier learning environment which fosters academic excellence along with social growth and development.
-Throughout their course of study in Village Glen, students are prepared to enter various post-graduation settings, including community college, a four-year university or the work force.
-A college/transition counselor works with all high school students and their families to ensure a smooth transition between high school and post-graduation studies and vocational options.
-College and Career Nights with representatives from vocational schools, colleges and universities, as well as outside services such as Regional Center and DMH, occur each year as well as organized college tours.
+Throughout their course of study in Village Glen, students are prepared to enter various post-graduation settings, including community college or a four-year university.
+A college counselor works with all high school students and their families to ensure a smooth transition between high school and post-graduation studies.
+College and Career Nights with representatives from colleges and universities occur each year, as well as organized college tours.

-Village Glen School also provides the following career preparation classes and vocational training opportunities for students 14 years of age and older:
+Village Glen School also provides the following supports and activities for students 14 years of age and older:

 - Career Pathways Classes

 - Individual Transition Plans

 - Concurrent Enrollment with Neighboring Colleges – 11th and 12th grade